uniVocity/univocity-examples/src/test/resources/README_template.md

 uniVocity provides some basic data stores and entities but it also allows you to create your own.
 We created (and documented) examples exploring the full set of features you can implement with custom entities [here](./src/test/java/com/univocity/examples/custom).
 These entities are based on in-memory data stored in lists.
 You will want to implement your custom entities to process file formats or other structures not natively supported by uniVocity.
-The examples we provided include primitive transactions and custom String-based queries so that you can explore and quickly adapt to your own needs.
+The examples we provided include primitive transactions and custom `String`-based queries so that you can explore and quickly adapt to your own needs.

 To keep it short, to use your own custom entities with uniVocity, you need:

-1. A configuration class for your data store, which extends `DataStoreConfiguration`
+1. A configuration class for your data store, which extends @@LINK(DataStoreConfiguration)

-2. An implementation of `CustomDataStore`
+2. An implementation of @@LINK(CustomDataStore)

-3. An implementation of `CustomDataStoreFactory`.
+3. An implementation of @@LINK(CustomDataStoreFactory).
 This class receives your data store configuration and uses it to create an instance of your custom data store.

-4. At the very least, an implementation of `CustomReadableEntity` (for read-only entitieS).
+4. At the very least, an implementation of @@LINK(CustomReadableEntity) (for read-only entitieS).
 Your data store should be able to initialize and return instances of these entities.

-5. (optional) If your entities must also be written to, implement `CustomDataEntity`.
+5. (optional) If your entities must also be written to, implement @@LINK(CustomDataEntity).
 You don't need to support all data modification operations, simply return null and uniVocity will handle only the operations you implemented.
 Even with custom entities, you can enable database operations and load your data to uniVocity's in-memory database.
 If that is the case, you can implement only the `deleteAll()` and `write()` methods: at the end of a transaction, uniVocity will automatically invoke these methods and dump all contents in its in-memory database into your custom entity.
-This way you won't need to implement the `update` and `delete` operations, which can be tricky in structures such as text files.
+This way you won't need to implement the `update()` and `delete()` operations, which can be tricky in structures such as text files.

 6. (optional) If you want to be able to execute some form of querying against your data store, implement CustomQuery.
 A query does not need to be a SQL statement.
-It can be anything in a String that has a meaning in the context of your data store.
+It can be anything in a `String` that has a meaning in the context of your data store.

 The (Tutorial005CustomEntities)[./src/test/java/com/univocity/examples/Tutorial005CustomEntities.java] puts our examples of custom entities to use, and demonstrates how uniVocity simply isolates you from major intricacies.
 Please explore and let us know what you think of these examples.